microsoft/winget-command-not-found/README.md

-# winget-command-not-found
+# Microsoft.WinGet.CommandNotFound

-The `winget-command-not-found` module is a feedback provider plugin for PowerShell.
+The `Microsoft.WinGet.CommandNotFound` module is a feedback provider plugin for PowerShell.
 This feedback provider leverages the Windows Package Manager to provide suggestions for packages to install when a native command cannot be found.

 The [command-line predictor][command-line-predictor] feature in PowerShell enables this module to display these WinGet packages as predictive suggestions.